AnyaAven/pixly/README.md

 ## 💬 Introduction
 Pixly is an Image Editing web app.

-The backend was built with: Typescript, Express, Node.js, PostgreSQL, TypeORM.
+The backend was built with Typescript, Express, Node.js, PostgreSQL, and TypeORM.
-The frontend was built with: Typescript, React and Bootstrap.
+The frontend was built with Typescript, React, and Bootstrap.

 Images are stored within AWS S3 buckets.